 What many people do not know about Peter is that he is also an active jazz musician.
 In any given week, he can be heard playing guitar around jazz venues in New York City—and occasionally in London.
 His latest novel is doing the rounds of publishers as you read this . . .

-How to Submit: Send an email query and a proposal for nonfiction or for fiction, a synopsis, bio and the ms as Word attachments to firstname.lastname@example.org.
+Send an email query and a proposal for nonfiction or for fiction, a synopsis, bio, and the manuscript as Word attachments to firstname.lastname@example.org.

 Check our website to see the kinds of books we do and are looking for.